katsutoo/perissables/docs/content-packs.md

 ## Aggregate Pack Model

 One MVP session uses one aggregate archive and one compatibility tuple.
-The archive may contain any combination of the content categories below; they are categories inside the aggregate pack, not independently negotiated multiplayer dependencies.
+The archive requires at least one story and may contain any supported combination of the other content categories below; they are categories inside the aggregate pack, not independently negotiated multiplayer dependencies.

 ### Story Packs